portnov/random-access-file/README.md

 The following implementations are provided:

 * Simple: trivial wrapper around standard System.IO calls.
 Created mostly for demonstrative purposes.
-Note: this implementation is not thread-safe at all, because it uses one Handle for one file, and that Handle stores current position in the file; if different threads would move the pointer forward and backward at the same time, you will get garbage.
+Specific thing about System.IO calls is that they work with one Handle per file, and that Handle contains a pointer to current position in the file.
+So it is not possible for several threads to read or write to different positions in the file.
+This implementation is made thread-safe by adding a global per-file lock: several threads can read and/or write to different positions of the file, but all access will be serialized.
 * Threaded: file access using Posix pread(3), pwrite(3) calls.
 This implementation is thread-safe.
 It is using block-level locks; each block can be accessed for write by single thread, or for read by many threads.
 Size of